Code-Hex/graphql-codegen-typescript-validation-schema/README.md

       schema: yup # or zod
 ```

-You can check [example directory](https://github.com/Code-Hex/graphql-codegen-typescript-validation-schema/tree/main/example) if you want to see more complex config example or how is generated some files.
+You can check [example](https://github.com/Code-Hex/graphql-codegen-typescript-validation-schema/tree/main/example) directory if you want to see more complex config example or how is generated some files.

-...And I wrote some tips in there.
+The Q&A for each schema is written in the README in the respective example directory.

 ## Config API Reference